-More than 10,000 people died in crashes involving drunk drivers in 2016.
+More than 10,000 people died in crashes involving drunk drivers in 2017.

+An average of one alcohol-impaired driving fatality occurred every 48 minutes in 2017.
+This means that each day in America, 30 people are killed in drunk driving crashes on average.
 According to NHTSA data from 2010, alcohol-involved crashes (where the highest BAC was over .08%) resulted in \$44 billion in economic costs and \$201 billion in comprehensive costs to society.
 Clearly, more still needs to be done to reduce the number of impaired drivers on our roads.
 A common misconception is that most people who are convicted of their first drunk driving offense are social drinkers who made one mistake.
 However, data has shown that the average first offender will have driven drunk 87 times before getting arrested for the first time.

-According to the CDC, adult drivers drank too much and got behind the wheel approximately 121 million times in 2012, which equates to more than 300,000 incidents of drinking and driving each day.
-NHTSA reports that drivers with a BAC of .08% or higher involved in fatal crashes were seven times more likely to have a prior conviction for driving while intoxicated (DWI) than were drivers with no alcohol.
+According to the CDC, adult drivers drank too much and got behind the wheel approximately 111 million times in 2016, which equates to more than 300,000 incidents of drinking and driving each day.
+NHTSA reports that drivers with a BAC of .08% or higher involved in fatal crashes were nearly five times more likely to have a prior conviction for driving while intoxicated (DWI) than were drivers with no alcohol.